Abazins

-Abaza people historically speak the Abaza language, a Northwest Caucasian language closely related to Abkhaz and Circassian.
+Abaza people historically speak the Abaza language, a Northwest Caucasian language most closely related to Abkhaz, and more distantly related to the Ubykh and Circassian languages.
 There are two dialects of Abaza spoken in Karachay-Cherkessia: Ashkharua and Tapanta.
 The culture and traditions of the Abazin are similar to those of the Circassians.
 On many old maps Abazin territory is marked as part of Circassia (Adygea).

 According to the 2010 Russian census, there were 43,341 Abazins in Russia.

-History

-The Abazin originally inhabited the Sadzen region in the western part of Abkhazia and migrated from Abkhazia to Abazinia between the 14th and 16th centuries.
-They later migrated to various regions of the former Ottoman Empire in the 18th and 19th centuries.
-Since the late 18th century, their dominant religion is Sunni Islam (Hanafi).

 Diaspora

 An Abazin diaspora exists in Turkey, Egypt and in Middle Eastern countries such as Jordan and Syria, most of which are descendants of muhajirs from the Caucasian War with the Russian Empire.